Fish Tales (pinball): Design

 After the prototype machine was produced, the French distributor played the game and requested for it to be made more difficult.
 It was decided to make shorter flippers for the French market, so Fish Tales introduced flippers with lightning bolts on them that are about 1/8 inch shorter than other standard Williams flippers.
 While seemingly minor, this extra gap creates a far greater ball control challenge for the player.
 In what Mark Ritchie later called "a huge mistake" these shorter flippers were used on all machines, including those for the U.S. market.
+More machines were sold to France than any other country.

+The voice line "Biggest fish I ever saw" was recorded by George Petro, Mark Ritchie recorded the voice of the fishing tournament announcer.

 The centre captive-ball shot was designed to be high-risk with a high probability of a centre drain unless hit perfectly.

 The video mode is shooting water-skiers and speedboats with torpedoes.
 This was inspired by an event several years earlier when Mark Ritchie was fishing with his father on a lake in California and water-skiers went past causing their boat to rock from the wake; and his father exclaimed "wouldn't it be great if we had a torpedo".

 The game is the first to use patented opto-flipper button switches to control the game.

 Layout

 The table has an autoplunger triggered by a button in a handle shaped like a fishing rod; this uses a similar mechanism to that first introduced in Terminator 2: Judgment Day and is protected by a patent.

-The game has a left orbit contains a spinner and leads to a saucer in the top right corner, the right orbit can loop round to the left, or the ball can fall into the L-I-E rollovers above the bumpers.
+The game has a left orbit which contains a spinner and leads to a saucer in the top right corner, the right orbit can loop round to the left, or the ball can fall into the L-I-E rollovers above the bumpers.
 The central features of the game are the boat and the rod and reel.
 The boat faces towards the top of the playfield and has two ramps leading from it which return the ball to the flipper on that side of the machine with wireforms.
+These ramps criss-cross in a similar way to Taxi.
 Between the entrance to these ramps at the stern of the boat is a captive ball in a short channel with a target at the end.
 To the right of the boat is a lane including a drop-target, and ending in an upkicker to the caster's club, exiting on a wireform running across the playfield to a fishing reel shaped ball-lock mechanism.
 After a ball is locked, this patent protected mechanism rotates ready for the next ball.
 There are three stand-up targets on either side of the machine.